mwojtyczka/unity-catalog-setup-aws/README.md

 ## Design decisions

-The following design decisions are applied as part of the deployment:
+The deployment follows the following design:

 * One Databricks account is used
 * One Unity Catalog metastore for all workspaces is created.
 If you have workspaces located in multiple aws regions, you will have to create a separate metastore for each region!
-* One catalog, storage credential, external location for each use case and environment is created: `<usecase>_<environment>`
+* One catalog, storage credential, and external location is created for each use case and environment: `<usecase>_<environment>`
-* One set of groups for each use case and environment is created: `admin_<usecase>_<environment>` (owner of databases and tables), `user_<usecase>_<environment>` (users with default usage/view access to a use case catalog)
+* One set of groups is created for each use case and environment: `admin_<usecase>_<environment>` (owner of databases and tables), `user_<usecase>_<environment>` (users with default usage/view access to a use case catalog)
-* One account admin group for platform team is created.
-The group is used as owner for all unity catalog objects, e.g. catalogs, external locations, storage credentials etc.
+* One account admin group for the platform team is created.
+The group is used as an owner for all unity catalog objects created as part of this deployment, e.g. metastore, catalogs, external locations, storage credentials etc.
 * One Service Principal (sp) for automation is created for each use case and environment: `sp_<usecase>_<environment>`
-* Use case teams are responsible for creating one unity catalog compatible S3 bucket and IAM role for external locations / tables.
-This could optionally be done as part of this deployment as well.
+* Use case teams are responsible for creating one unity catalog compatible S3 bucket and IAM role for external locations and tables.
+  This could also be part of this deployment but it would put more burden on the platform team.
-* Use case teams are responsible for providing LOCATION when creating external tables so that the data lands in the correct use case S3 buckets
+* Use case teams are responsible for providing LOCATIONs when creating external tables so that the data lands in the correct use case S3 buckets.

-(in the future it will be possible to specify LOCATION at the catalog level for managed tables so platform team will be able to manage this for the use case teams)
+> **_NOTE:_**  Databricks will provide a functionality to specify LOCATION at the catalog level for managed tables in the future
+> so that the platform team will be able to manage the LOCATIONs for the use case teams.
+> At the moment, if you want your data to be stored in separate buckets outside the root metastore bucket you need to use external tables.

 ## Resources to be created as part of the deployment